I have a forest growing inside of me.

 they can, wherever they can, so that

-no permanent immovable immutable fixture called idea or opinion can bind me
+no permanent immovable immutable fixture called idea or

 in shackles of love or hate.